Since 1999, ASEC has been educating women religious in Sub-Saharan Africa. Upon learning about ASEC’s work, people in the United States sometimes ask,

 Yet few people are aware of the significant impact sisters are making Africa.

 While Africa is a continent of vast potential, it currently faces serious obstacles of poverty, chronic hunger, disease, ecological degradation, and violence.
 Catholic women religious are a strong force in harnessing that potential, addressing these issues and offering hope for the future.
-These women, who are deeply trusted by their societies, work to improve life at the community and national level by leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental, and economic projects across the continent.
+These women, who are deeply trusted by their societies, are leading and serving where the needs are the greatest - in schools, in healthcare facilities, and in human service, environmental, and economic projects across the continent.

 The single biggest hurdle they have is a lack of education and skills needed to make a larger impact.
 Many African sisters lack higher education credentials or professional preparation; some lack even the secondary school qualifications required for entry to higher education.